-Depending on your circumstance, you may not want to share your diagnosis with your employer.
-However, in many cases, employers and colleagues can be very supportive.
-They may even offer reasonable adjustments to ease the strain of your day.
+Because of the sensitive nature of your symptoms, you may not want to share your UC diagnosis with your employer.
+You are not obliged to do so if you do not want to, but in many cases, employers and colleagues can be very supportive.
+They may even offer reasonable adjustments to ease your day.